cgwire/kitsu/docs/first_production/README.md

 ![Breakdown remove asset](../img/getting-started/breakdown_remove_asset.png)

-If a new asset is created during the storyboard, get back to the asset page (using the drop-down menu), and create the assets you need.
+If a new asset is created during the storyboard, return to the asset page (using the drop-down menu), and create the assets you need.
 The tasks previously created are applied immediately to these new assets.
 However, you have to do the assignment, and then you can